axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-kafka/reference-destination-kafka/_index.md

 | Type:    | string (absolute path) |
 | Default: | N/A                    |

 *Description:* The absolute path and filename of the Kafka properties file to load.
 For example, `properties-file("/opt/syslog-ng/etc/kafka_dest.properties")`.
-The {{% productparam "abbrev" %}} application reads this file and passes the properties to the Kafka Producer.
-If a property is defined both in the {{% productparam "abbrev" %}} configuration file (`syslog-ng.conf`) and in the properties file, then {{% productparam "abbrev" %}} uses the definition from the {{% productparam "abbrev" %}} configuration file.
+The {{% param "product.abbrev" %}} application reads this file and passes the properties to the Kafka Producer.
+If a property is defined both in the {{% param "product.abbrev" %}} configuration file (`syslog-ng.conf`) and in the properties file, then {{% param "product.abbrev" %}} uses the definition from the {{% param "product.abbrev" %}} configuration file.

-The {{% productparam "abbrev" %}} `kafka` destination supports all properties of the official Kafka producer.
+The {{% param "product.abbrev" %}} `kafka` destination supports all properties of the official Kafka producer.
 For details, see the [Apache Kafka documentation](http://kafka.apache.org/documentation.html#newproducerconfigs).

 The `kafka-bootstrap-servers` option is translated to the `bootstrap.servers` property.